During initial setup, the Milo mobile app will give you two options:

 - Option 1: Join Milo Wifi with your existing network

-Essentially, the first option will merge your Milo network with your existing router's network, while the latter option results in the creation of two separate networks.
+Essentially, the first option will merge your Milo network with your existing router's network, creating one network with extended coverage, while the latter option results in the creation of two separate networks.

 Both options 1 and 2 will provide the same extended wifi coverage area.